BryceCanyonCounty/bcc-portals/README.md

 This is a basic Portals (fast-travel) script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 Travel can be arranged through shops.
 There are 9 shops configured, more shop locations may be added using the `config.lua` file.

 #### Features
-- Buy passage to a location from a Travel Shop
+- Buy passage to a location from a Portal Shop
 - Cash or gold may be used for payments
 - Shop hours may be set individually for each shop or disabled to allow the shop to remain open
 - Shop blips are colored and changeable per shop location